 Challenges aside, personalised content and audience building are the clear strategic focus for marketing in 2022.
 This is unsurprising given concerns around third-party cookie deprecation and the increasing strictness of privacy laws.
 Content in the future is likely to have to work harder for businesses to gain access to customers’ zero and first-party data and creating a tailored and transparent value proposition is a good strategy for achieving this.

-However, despite this campaign reporting being regarded as the lowest strategic priority for 2022, businesses that see themselves as very strong at campaign reporting, are on average 3 times as likely to be very strong at personalised content or audience building and 3.5 times more likely to be very strong at at least one other strategic capability.
+However, despite this campaign reporting being regarded as the lowest strategic priority for 2022, businesses that see themselves as very strong at campaign reporting, are on average 3 times as likely to be very strong at personalised content or audience building and 3.5 times more likely to be very strong in at least one other strategic capability.
 This speaks very directly to the fact that campaign reporting is the baseline starting point.
 Ultimately, businesses that choose to invest in campaign reporting are more likely to succeed at improving their personalised content and audience building capabilities.
 What’s more, 75% of respondents who said they are very strong at campaign reporting will continue to make this area a high priority for investment in 2022 further highlighting the benefits.

 The full report also contains comparisons between different industries and a focus on USD, UK and Germany.
 While marketers and analysts in the US and UK share many of the same challenges and strategic priorities for 2022 as each other, there are nonetheless some key differences.
 This is of particular interest for international businesses with multiple regional marketing departments.